TBeijen/tbnl-hugo/content/post/2024-05-17-how-a-lego-toilet-sign-beats-every-saas-out-there.md

 Adding playful elements to otherwise lacking design won't work.
 It's like painting a wooden window frame without first taking care of the wood rot.
 Exhibit A: The aforementioned Clippy.

-But, just like well-placed easter eggs, if done right, playfull elements can convey a message of "We got this sorted, everything under control.
-We can have a bit of fun here".
+But, just like well-placed easter eggs, if done right, playful elements can convey a message of "We got this sorted, everything under control.
+We can have a bit of fun here."
 Which circles back to building trust.

 ### Taking the user seriously

+Most signs urging people to wash their hands, are either questions, or imperative sentences.
+So there is this little possibility of friction: "Of course I washed my hands!"
+Or, in case of the imperative form: "What is this sign to tell me what to do?"
+Luckily not everybody is a snowflake, but still, in a way such signage gives the impression that it is _needed_ to point out to wash your hands.

+The LEGO sign takes a different approach: It _assumes_ the visitor has (of course!) washed their hands.
+And by that message, it elevates the visitor.

+I am sure the exact message of the LEGO sign is deliberate, and it illustrates how attention to detail can make a difference.

-## Back to software applications
+## Improving software UX

-## How to improve
+So, what can organizations do to make better software?

+### Beat the economics

+This is the hardest part: Apparently crap software can be successfully sold, so why improve?
+And adding to that: If  a company can sell a certain product for a hefty amount, but can also make money _on top of that_ for consultancy and training, actually creates an incentive to not bother improving software UX.

+Another problem might be the small number of alternatives.
+Take for example office suites.
+Basically there is [Microsoft 365](https://en.wikipedia.org/wiki/Microsoft_365) and [Google Workspace](https://en.wikipedia.org/wiki/Google_Workspace).

+TODO: Example

+### Team composition

-### Make UI/UX design part of the team
+Make UI/UX design part of the team

 ### Simplify processes, not just the UI